ssa0077/samplecrudMVC/README.md

 4. At the moment the application consists of only 1 table.
 However it is open to addition of more tables and logic.
 5. Very basic application in terms of functionality with a loosely coupled architecture for better maintainability in the long run.
 6. Test project has been created with a simple list to test CRUD operations.

+Local environment settings
+1. Change the connectionString and input 'Data Source' and 'Initial Catalog' with server and database name as per your local machine in web.config.
+2. Ef will automatically create the database when the application is run for the first time, provided that its able to talk to your MSSQL server via the connection string.